 CHFFA announced a second round of grant funding in July 2014.
 On July 17, 2014 a presentation was made outlining crisis residential services in Sacramento County and the data supporting the need for expansion.
-The Steering Committee was reminded that Sacramento only had 12 crisis residential beds in the community, compared to approximately 300 inpatient psychiatric beds, and crisis residential had been identified as a gap in our system of care.
-In repeated planning workgroups since 2007, crisis residential programming was a recognized gap in the local mental health services continuum.
+The Steering Committee was reminded that Sacramento currently has only 12 crisis residential beds in the community, compared to approximately 300 inpatient psychiatric beds, and crisis residential has been identified as a gap in our system of care.
+In repeated planning workgroups since 2007, crisis residential programming has been a recognized gap in the local mental health services continuum.